May 30, 2026

 You will spot an automated sizing parameter like /s1600/ or /w640-h400/ right before your actual file name.

-To avoid blurry graphics or confusing layout math, here is the golden rule: always design and upload your featured image at exactly 1200x600px.
+To avoid blurry graphics or confusing layout math, always design and upload your featured image at exactly 1200x630px.

 4. Handle lazy loading (and avoid the LCP penalty)

-Blogger now includes a built-in toggle under Dashboard > Settings > Lazy load images that automatically injects lazy loading to your posts.
+Blogger includes a built-in feature under Dashboard > Settings > Lazy load images that automatically injects lazy loading across your site.

-Because of this feature, you no longer need to type in loading="lazy" manually for your post or page images.
+Because of this feature, you no longer need to type in loading="lazy" manually for your body images.

-⚠️ However, Blogger lazy loading feature has a major flaw:
+⚠️ However, Blogger's automated system has a major flaw:

-It applies lazy loading blindly to every image, including your top hero image.
+It applies lazy loading blindly to every single image, including your top hero or featured image.

-Deferring the very first image at the top of your page severely damages your Google speed optimization scores by delaying your Largest Contentful Paint (LCP).
+Deferring the very first image at the top of your page severely damages your mobile user experience and optimization metrics by delaying your Largest Contentful Paint (LCP).

-This simple override instructs mobile browsers to download your primary featured graphic immediately, keeping your layout fast and compliant with modern search guidelines.
+This simple override instructs browsers to treat your top featured graphic as a priority download queue item, keeping your layout lightning fast and compliant with modern core web vitals guidelines.

 👉 Find out why automated script execution can inadvertently dent your loading metrics in our guide: Blogger default lazy loading vs manual optimization explained.